 Most safari areas in Tanzania enjoy warm days and cool evenings year-round.
 While temperatures drop to below freezing on Mount Kilimanjaro and Mount Meru, the country’s Indian Ocean coast and lakeside regions are hot and humid.

-Go to the ‘Climate’ section on our Travel Advice page for more information about Tanzania’s seasons.
+Our Travel Advice page has more useful information about Tanzania’s

 Tanzania Safari High vs Low Season